templemanlab/blinder/README.md

 ## Installation

-1. Download `blinder.command`
+1. Download and unzip `blinder`
-2. Make `blinder.command` executable by running the following command in Terminal
+2. Make `blinder.command` executable by running the following command in the unzipped folder in Terminal

    ```
    chmod +x blinder.command